CesiumGS/3d-tiles/README.md

 The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
 At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
 The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

-An optional `viewerRequestVolume` (not included above) defines a volume, using the same schema as `boundingVolume`, that the viewer must be inside of before the tile's content will be requested and before the tile will be refined based on `geometricError`.
+An optional `viewerRequestVolume` property (not shown above) defines a volume, using the same schema as `boundingVolume`, that the viewer must be inside of before the tile's content will be requested and before the tile will be refined based on `geometricError`.
 See the [Viewer request volume](#viewer-request-volume) section.

 The `refine` property is a string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
 It is required for the root tile of a tileset; it is optional for all other tiles.
 When `refine` is omitted, it is inherited from the parent tile.